 The Arizona Site Steward Program is an organization of volunteers, in partnership with public land managers of Arizona (US Forest Service, AZ State Lands, BLM, and other jurisdictions), whose members are selected, trained and certified by Arizona State Parks & Trails (ASPT).
 The chief objective of the Stewards Program is to deter the theft of antiquities and report to the land managers any destruction or vandalism of prehistoric and historic archaeological and paleontological sites in Arizona through site monitoring.
 Stewards can choose to be active in other program duties including:

 Visit the Site Steward Webpage at Arizona State Parks & Trails for additional program information.
-Scroll to the bottom of the webpage to view two exceptional videos and to read past editions of our newsletter, The Watch.
+Enjoy the three exceptional videos that help show the work Stewards do in the program and also read past editions of our newsletter, The Watch.

 If you have any questions, you can contact the State Site Steward Coordinator at AZ State Parks & Trails - by email: sitesteward@azstateparks.gov